-As requested by the Design and Sustainability and Advisory Panel (DSAP) a justification for the yield and viability of the overall scheme is requested for DA 2021/0212.
+The Design and Sustainability and Advisory Panel (DSAP) requested a justification for the yield and viability of the overall scheme for DA 2021/0212.
 This letter sets out the recognised rationale to support the delivery of affordable and social housing by the private sector and justification of the overall scheme.
 In addition to the request of the DSAP this letter is written with the full endorsement of Project Independence, the Disability Housing Provider for the development and it is asked strong consideration is given to the needs of this specific user group.